 📦 Storage & freezing instructions

 You can reheat the cheesy pasta in the microwave, oven or air fryer.
 The oven and air fryer are best for keeping the topping nice and crispy.
-You can reheat frozen cheesy pasta or defrost it in the fridge overnight first.

 Did you try this recipe?
 It would be really great if you could leave a comment and a star rating ⭐️.
 I would love to receive your feedback and know that other readers find it helpful too.